Shah Mir dynasty: Sikandar

-Sultan Sikandar (1389-1413 CE), was the sixth ruler of the Shah Mir Dynasty.
+Sultan Sikandar (1389–1413 CE), was the sixth ruler of the Shah Mir Dynasty.

 Barring a successful invasion of Ladakh, Sikandar did not annex any new territory.
-Iinternal rebellions were ably suppressed.
+Internal rebellions were ably suppressed.
 A welfare-state was installed — oppressive taxes were abolished, and free schools and hospitals were commissioned.
 Waqfs were endowed to shrines, mosques were commissioned, numerous Sufi preachers were provided with jagirs and installed in positions of authority, and feasts were regularly held.
 Economic condition was decent.

 Jonaraja and later Muslim chroniclers accuse Sikandar of terminating Kashmir's longstanding syncretic culture by persecuting Pandits and destroying numerous Hindu shrines; Suhabhat — a Brahman neo-convert and Sikandar's Chief Counsel — is particularly blamed for having instigated him.
 Scholars caution against accepting the allegations at face value and attributing them solely to religious bigotry.
-His policies, like with the previous Hindu rulers, were likely meant to gain access to the immense wealth controlled by Brahminical institutions; further, Jonaraja's polemics stemmed, atleast in part, from his aversion to the slow disintegration of caste society under Islamic influence.
+His policies, like with the previous Hindu rulers, were likely meant to gain access to the immense wealth controlled by Brahminical institutions; further, Jonaraja's polemics stemmed, at least in part, from his aversion to the slow disintegration of caste society under Islamic influence.
 However, Sikandar was also the first Kashmiri ruler to convert destroyed temples into Islamic shrines, and such a display of supremacy probably had its origins in religious motivations.

 Sikandar died in April, 1413 upon which, the eldest son 'Mir' was anointed as the Sultan having adopted the title of Ali Shah.